AMSOIL Shipping Information

 Piston rings form a seal between the piston and cylinder wall, which prevents pressurized combustion gases from entering the oil sump.
 They also regulate oil consumption by preventing excessive oil from entering the combustion chamber and burning.
 Properly functioning rings are vital to maximum engine power and efficiency.

-research amsoil synthetics
+research amsoil

 In Detail: